 Other authentication forms can include eye or face scanning, thumbprint scans, or swipe patterns.
 Multi-factor authentication goes farther and requires you to have two or more of these items in addition to your password.

 Think of it as the retinal scanner protecting your vault in addition to the keypad.

 Many security holes exist simply because people neglect to update their apps and operating systems.
-For example, the WannaCry virus that took the world by storm earlier this year exploited a security hole in Windows operating systems that had been fixed by the latest Windows 10 updates.
+For example, the WannaCry virus that took the world by storm earlier in 2017 exploited a security hole in Windows operating systems that had been fixed by the latest Windows 10 updates.
 Being prudent about updating your computers is one of the best ways to prevent hackers from finding their way through the back door.

 After all, if there’s one thing we know from our years offering data recovery services, it’s that your data is a treasure.
 And just like gold or state secrets or other treasures, it deserves protection.